mmotl/dtc_persona_analysis/README.md

     *   View experiment runs, compare parameters/metrics, and manage registered models.
 *   **CloudBeaver Database UI:** `http://localhost:8978`
     *   Access the PostgreSQL database.
 Use the credentials from your `.env` file.
+    * Don't get fooled: When you run CloudBeaver for the first time, it wants you to set up admin credential.
+This is for the UI only.
+Just do it to be able to run queries and to access the schema.

 ### X. As soon as postgres runs, ingest artificial data into the database
 To ingest a suitable dataset prepared, you can shortcut with `make` :